 He may have fallen from a ledge above the crevice and somehow got wedged in, but his official cause of death remains unknown or at least unreported.
-There was no trauma to his skull, his skeletal remains were returned to his family whole, and his bones were wedged in such an inaccessible spot that flooding and animals couldn’t touch him.
+There was no trauma to his skull and his bones were wedged in such an inaccessible spot that flooding and animals couldn’t touch him.

-In June 1931 Dr. Adolph Ruth set out on a two-week voyage through the legendary Superstition Mountains in search for the lost treasure.
+In June 1931, Dr. Adolph Ruth set out on a two-week voyage through the legendary Superstition Mountains in search for the lost treasure.
 He never came home.
-The initial search party found no trace of him, but then, in December of 1931, they found a human skull with two bullet holes from a .44 caliber.
+The initial search party found no trace of him, but then, in December 1931, they found a human skull with two holes from a .44 caliber.

-They determined it was Ruth and that he'd been shot at almost point-blank range and somehow his head detached from his body.
-The rest of his remains, some personal items, and a fully loaded gun were discovered in January 1932 about three-quarters of a mile away from where his skull was discovered.
-Investigators at the time figured Ruth had committed suicide, but many believed he was murdered.
-One authority questioned how the purported gun used to kill Ruth had no bullets missing.
+They determined it was Ruth and that he'd been hit at almost point-blank range and somehow his head detached from his body.
+The rest of his remains, some personal items, and a fully loaded piece were discovered in January 1932 about three-quarters of a mile away from where his skull was discovered.
+Investigators at the time figured Ruth had taken his life, but many believed he was slain.
+One authority questioned how the purported .44 caliber used to shoot Ruth had no bullets missing.

 Ruth's checkbook contained a handwritten note claiming he discovered the mine and ended with the phrase "Veni, vidi, vici."

-In the 1940s, 62-year old treasure hunter James A. Cravey made an attempt to locate the gold mine but was later found dead in the wilderness of the Superstition Mountains.
-His headless body was discovered first, it wasn’t until six months later that his skull was found.
+In the 1940s, 62-year old treasure hunter James A. Cravey made an attempt to locate the gold mine but was later found deceased in the wilderness of the Superstition Mountains.
+His headless body was discovered first; it wasn’t until six months later that his skull was found.

 His journey to find the mine was a huge spectacle at the time - he traveled to the mountain via helicopter.
 Before leaving, he purportedly told his friends he knew exactly where the gold was hiding.
 He set out for 10 days to find the treasure and asked the pilot to come back for him, but when the pilot arrived, Cravey was nowhere to be seen.
 His camp was intact and only two days worth of food had been eaten.

-No one knows why Cravey was beheaded or who killed him.
+No one knows why Cravey had his head removed or who slew him.